Location

 selecting the zones

-Selecting Locations Verifications
+Selecting Location Verifications

 enter loc verifications